nealjc/ipreg/README.md

 * Set $GOPATH.
 This will be where ipreg will be downloaded to and built from.
 * Run go get github.com/nealjc/ipreg
 * ipreg will now be located at $GOPATH/bin.
-Add $GOPATH/bin to your path, or move the ipreg executable somewhere on your path.
+Copy $GOPATH/bin/ipreg to /usr/local/bin

 ### Configure ipreg for your network